 This is the world of Gamer, the absurd new actioner from the even more absurd directing duo of Mark Neveldine and Brian Taylor, co-helmers of Crank and Crank: High Voltage.
 Aside from pilfering their ideas from The Running Man and Death Race, they’ve made a hostile movie that pretends to contain some semblance of criticism toward escalating videogame brutality and social detachment.
 But its commentary is presented underneath an orgy of Hollywood movie violence and gratuitous boob close-ups.
 This oxymoronic approach explains why the filmmakers have resisted prescreening their films for critics.

-Designed by seedy mastermind Ken Castle (Michael C. Hall, perfectly cast), who doesn’t much like Kable surviving so long inside his invention, the game becomes increasingly unfair for players when its creator starts pulling the strings.
+Designed by seedy mastermind Ken Castle (Michael C. Hall, perfectly cast), who doesn’t much like Kable surviving so long inside his invention, the game becomes increasingly unfair for players when its creator starts pulling strings.
 Castle’s multi-billion-dollar virtual empire has its fingers in the prison system, bio-weaponry, and even politics, so he’s concerned when Kable comes way too close to defeating his monopoly.
 And though he’s on death row, our hero isn’t really a criminal; he’s a victim framed for someone else’s misdeeds.
-That mean you’re allowed to like him.
-Discovering this leads to a videogame-esque one-on-one finale the audience saw coming.
+That means you’re allowed to like him.
+Discovering this leads to a videogame-esque one-on-one finale the audience can see coming.